 Work Space Setup.

 instructions on the can.
-Use paint solvent to clean
+Use paint solvent to clean overspray.
+Then do a

-overspray.
-Allow to dry.
+each item to dry in a non-dusty area.
 Realise that dry paint can still be

-achieve a fully cured, hard coating.
+to achieve a fully cured, hard coating.

 If the exterior is to be a different colour, after the interior has